 The cost is as much or as little as the imagination!

 Is there any designer/company you would wish to work or collaborate with in the future?

 I am a keen collector of fine timepieces, and in 2007 I launched the lifestyle/timepieces range.
 I was actually offered an opportunity to collaborate with an existing timepiece manufacturer.
 However, designing my own collection was what I decided to do.

 We have some exciting news to announce about a tie-up with an internationally acclaimed designer in terms of automotive design.
 When we are ready to announce it, look for it.

 Lastly, a few words about your views on www.luxurylaunches.com

 An excellent web site with readers around the globe.
 Keep up the good work….

 On behalf of Luxurylaunches, I would like to thank Mo Bhana for arranging this interview.
-I would also like to thank Afzal Kahn for taking time off from his busy schedule to answer to the questions.
-It was a pleasure to discuss the art of persoanlisizing vehicles.
+I would also like to thank Afzal Kahn for taking time off from his busy schedule to answer the questions.
+It was a pleasure to discuss the art of personalizing vehicles.